lolepp/Euro24-Predictor/README.md

 The output of the script is below and also saved in the file output.txt.

+Also there is another variant of the predictions saved in output2.txt that is more based on quota alone as I tried to change the calculations of the script to consider recent games.

 You might need to install the Python compiler and numpy to run this script.